microsoft/vscode-tslint/tslint/README.md

 Finally, when you then run the `tslint` task you will see the warning produced by the gulp task in the `Problems` panel.

 # Release Notes

 ## 0.5.39
 - Add `tslint.nodePath` setting, which enables to load tslint from a different location than the current workspace or the globally installed npm modules`.
+- Added command to create an initial `tslint.json` file.
+- Added command to show the tslint output channel.

 ## 0.5.38
 - Warnings are now created into a diagnostic collection `tslint` this improves the integration